-The total valuation allowance relates to deferred tax assets of both domestic and foreign subsidiaries.
-The change in valuation allowance during the year ended April 30, 2015 was an increase of \$270,000, which consists of the \$760,000 deferred tax provision less a foreign exchange adjustment of \$490,000.
-For the year ended April 30, 2014, the change in valuation allowance was an increase of \$220,000 which consists of the \$103,000 deferred tax provision plus a foreign exchange adjustment of \$117,000.
+The consolidated valuation allowance increased by approximately \$890,000 during the year ended April 30, 2016.
+The change consists of an \$830,000 deferred tax provision plus a foreign exchange adjustment and reclass of deferred state taxes of \$60,000.
+For the year ended April 30, 2015, the change in valuation allowance was an increase of \$270,000 which consists of the \$760,000 deferred tax provision less a foreign exchange adjustment of \$490,000.

-At April 30, 2015, the Company has available approximately \$4.2 million in net operating losses available to offset future income of certain of its foreign subsidiaries.
+At April 30, 2016, the Company has available approximately \$6.4 million in net operating losses available to offset future income of certain of its foreign subsidiaries.
 These loss carryforwards have no expiration date.
-As a result of the acquisition of FEI-Elcom, the Company has a federal net operating loss carryforward of \$5.1 million which may be applied in annually limited amounts to offset future U.S.-sourced taxable income over the next 17 years.
+As a result of the acquisition of FEI-Elcom, the Company has a federal net operating loss carryforward of \$4.4 million which may be applied in annually limited amounts to offset future U.S.-sourced taxable income over the next 15 years.
+As of April 30, 2016, the Company has state investment tax credits and foreign research and development credits of \$838,000 and \$425,000, respectively.
+The state investment tax credit expires beginning in 2023 through 2031.

 The Company has evaluated its tax positions and has concluded that the tax positions meet the more-likely-than-not recognition threshold as specified under accounting standards.
-It is difficult to predict what would occur to change the Company's unrecognized tax benefits over the next twelve months.
+As such, the amount of unrecognized tax benefits at April 30, 2016 and April 30, 2015 were \$0.
+As of April 30, 2016 and April 30, 2015 the Company had \$0, accrued for the payment of interest and penalties.
+It is difficult to predict or estimate the change in the Company's unrecognized tax benefits over the next twelve months as a result of the progression of ongoing tax audits or other events.
 The Company believes, however, that there should be no change during the next twelve months.